Importing changes from database

 Renamed objects

-If the object was marked as deleted you need to review its descriptions.
-If there were any entered in Dataedo repository with the editor you might want to copy them to new object.
-This needs to be done manually for main object description and all its elements (i.e. columns, keys, etc.).
+If the object was marked as deleted, you need to review its descriptions.
+If there were any entered in the Dataedo repository with the editor, you might want to copy them to the new object.
+This needs to be done manually for the main object description and all its elements (i.e., columns, keys, etc.).

-Once you no longer need any descriptions of deleted object you may remove it permanently from the repository.
-You can do it with Delete key or Remove from repository option in ribbon or context menu (right click).
+Once you no longer need any descriptions of the deleted object, you may remove it permanently from the repository.
+You can do it with the Delete key or Remove from repository option in the ribbon or context menu (right-click).

 Deleted columns, keys, etc.

-Similarly to objects (table, views, etc.) also their elements (columns, keys, parameters, etc.) are marked deleted when missing in import.
-The idea is the same - copy the description and delete with Delete key or Remove from repository option in context menu (right click).
+Similarly to objects (tables, views, etc.), their elements (columns, keys, parameters, etc.) are marked as deleted when missing in import.
+The idea is the same - copy the description and delete with the Delete key or Remove from repository option in the context menu (right-click).

 Renamed columns, keys, etc.

-Renamed columns, keys, parameters etc. work the same as objects - element with an old name gets marked as deleted, and an element with a new name is created.
-And again, copy the description from old to the new element if required and delete the old element.
+Renamed columns, keys, parameters, etc. work the same as objects - an element with an old name gets marked as deleted, and an element with a new name is created.
+And again, copy the description from the old to the new element if required and delete the old element.